Skip to navigation Skip to content

 Review exemption coding + Read more ...

-Is the student considered full time under the aggregation rules?
+Is the student considered to be meeting their study load requirements under the aggregation rules?